-Yes, our school lunch provider Freshlunches offers healthy meals for our students.
-Taste-tested by students of all ages, Freshlunches meals are great tasting and follow high nutritional standards.
+Yes, our school lunch provider Organic Kids LA offers healthy meals for our students.
+Taste-tested by students of all ages, OKLA meals are great tasting and follow high nutritional standards.
 The easy-to-use online ordering system allows students to participate in their lunch selection.
 All meals are prepared with the freshest ingredients.
 The lunch service provides a variety of meal options each day including vegetarian selections.
 Organic, Kosher, and Gluten-free selections are offered several times per week.
-Vegetables and fruits are served with every meal.
-Meals range in cost from $6.90 to $9.30.
-About two-thirds of Berkeley Hall students order regularly from Freshlunches.
+Meals range in cost from $7.25 to $9.25.
+About two-thirds of Berkeley Hall students order regularly from Organic Kids LA.
 The rest bring lunch from home.

 Berkeley Hall School partners with Mirman School to provide bus service.
 We offer routes based on interest.
 Our bus company Missions Transportation currently runs these three routes: